Geology and Geophysics

 - 1. Do company recruiters visit your Department?

-In the 2014-2015 recruitment cycle the Department welcomed a mixture of multinational and smaller independent companies to interview students for internship and full-time employment opportunities.
-The companies span the range from Chevron and Hess, to Concho Resources and Crown Quest, and include more service oriented companeis such as Schlumberge.
+The Department welcomes a mixture of multinational and smaller independent companies to interview students for internship and full-time employment opportunities.
+The companies span the range from Chevron, to Concho Resources and Mewbourne, and include more service oriented companies such as Schlumberger..

 - 2. What is the typical stipend offered to supported students?

-Teaching and Research Assistantships are typically in the region of $1,670 per month for MS students, and ~$1,800 for PhD students.
-In many cases, these assistantships are bolstered by scholarship offers to help off-set in-state tuition.
+Teaching and Research Assistantships are typically in the region of ~ $1,670 per month for MS students, and ~$1,800 for PhD students.
+In many cases, these assistantships are augmented by scholarship offers to help off-set in-state tuition.

 - 3. Why do I have to pay in state tuition?

-The Texas State Legislature are responsible for the framework under which assistantships are employed, and as with all state-funded institutions in Texas, Texas Tech is not allowed to waive in state tuition.
-To help students cover these expenses the Department offers scholarships on a competative basis to as many students as possible.
+The Texas State Legislature is responsible for the fiscal framework of graduate student assistantships.
+No state-funded institution in Texas, including Texas Tech, may waive in state tuition.
+To help students cover some of these expenses (approx. $3000/year) the Department of Geosciences offers recruitment scholarships on a competitive basis to as many students as possible.

 - 4. What's it like living in West Texas?

-Lubbock is a city of ~350,000 people and was recently listed as one of the Top 10 cities in the United States for Quality of Life.
-The city hosts a diversity of organisations that support the arts, culture and entertainment, including the Lubbock Symphony, Ballet Lubbock, a First Friday Art Trail, Big 12 Sports, live music somewhere in town every night of the week
+Lubbock is a city of ~315,000 people and was recently listed as one of the Top 10 cities in the United States for Quality of Life.
+The city hosts a diversity of organizations that support the arts, culture and entertainment, including the Lubbock Symphony, Ballet Lubbock, a First Friday Art Trail, Big 12 Sports, and live music somewhere in town every night of the week.
+Cost of living is very reasonable and 1 bedroom apartment rents range from $500-850/month.

 - 5. What is a 9 month position and how does it work?

 The majority of teaching positions at Texas Tech are funded by the state and are aligned with the State’s annual budgetary period.
-Therefore, Teaching Assistantships are 9 month appointments and aligned with the long teaching semesters, and your appointment is 1 September to 31 May (FYI – this means the first pay check arrives on 1 October!)
+Teaching Assistantships are 9 month appointments and your appointment would typically be for the period 1 September through 31 May (i.e. Fall and Spring semester)

 - 6. Does the Department have extracurricular activities?